ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 P.delivered_time: C.delivered_time when the packet was sent.

-P.first_sent_time: C.first_sent_time when the packet was sent.
+P.first_send_time: C.first_send_time when the packet was sent.

 P.is_app_limited: true if C.app_limited was non-zero when the packet was sent, else false.

-P.sent_time: The time when the packet was sent.
+P.send_time: The pacing departure time selected when the packet was scheduled to be sent.

+P.tx_in_flight: C.inflight at the time of the packet transmission.

 ##### Rate Sample (rs) Output {#rate-sample-rs-output}